How to Adopt

-Your application will be reviewed by our team.
-And you will be notified within 3-5 days of your application status, at that point you will be able to schedule your “Meet and Greet”.
+- Your questionnaire will be reviewed by our team.
+And you will be notified within 3-5 days of your questionnaire status, at that point you will be able to schedule your “Meet and Greet”.

 What are we reviewing?

-Our management staff will review your application to ensure the animal(s) you are interested in is a good fit for you and your family and that local animal laws are being followed.
+Our management staff will review your questionnaire to ensure the animal(s) you are interested in is a good fit for you and your family and that local animal laws are being followed.
 Some animals take extra special care, and it’s our responsibility to ensure we place them in a home where their needs will be met.

 “Meet and Greets” are scheduled in hour-long periods, during that time you can meet with up to 3 of our available dogs for adoption.